amnn/typed-geomlab-report/report.md

 We have been implicitly dealing with a wildcard for \textbf{num}, \textbf{str}, \textbf{bool}, \textbf{atom}, $[\,]$, and $(:)$ until now.
 A number of details become neater in explicitly naming it: \textbf{any}.

-Firstly, we have been overloading type variables, as both "any" types and pointers to types (to break up long or circular definitions, or in case contexts).
-The \textbf{any} constructor assumes the first role, leaving only the second for variables: A fresh type, is a new variable pointing to a \text{R\'emy} type containing only a leaf flag parameter labelled with $\sim$ for \textbf{any}.
+Heretofore, we have been overloading free type variables, as both unconstrained types and pointers to types (to break up long or circular definitions, or in case contexts).
+The \textbf{any} constructor assumes the first role, leaving only the second for variables: An unconstrainted type is a variable pointing to a \text{R\'emy} type containing only a leaf flag parameter labelled with $\sim$ for \textbf{any}.

-Secondly, we can add constructors for each function arity with \textbf{any} as their wildcard, to restore support for multi-arity functions.
-On a similar vein, we can have a constructor for every atom, sharing the \textbf{atom} constructor's flag parameter as their wildcard, to support tagged variants.
+\textbf{any} can also act as the wildcard for function type constructors with differing arities, to restore type support for multi-arity functions.
+On a similar vein, to support tagged variants, we can have a type constructor for every atom literal, sharing the \textbf{atom} constructor's flag parameter as their wild card.

 \begin{figure}
   \caption{Exposing R\'emy types to new constructors in order to unify them.}\label{fig:wildcard-unify}